 Funding early learning programs in Alaska.
 All children should have opportunities to learn during the formative early childhood years.
 Studies show that for every \$1 spent on early childhood education, \$8 is saved in later services that are not necessary.
 Many of Alaska's children are placed at risk for future school failure because they do not have access to rich learning opportunities.
-The District's use of federal Title money for preschool will continue, but will only serve a small percentage of Kenai Peninsula Borough preschool students.
+The District's use of federal Title money for preschool will continue, but will not serve the majority of Kenai Peninsula Borough preschool students.